vishvAsa/notes/sapiens/branches/Aryan/kentum/germanic/english/USA/articles/MT_lekhAH/2024-president-race.md

 someone like aTTahAsakI in her former avatara might have tossed him into jail.
 Yet he seems to have mostly roamed around scot free -- how?
 Was he an agent of the gardabhin-s or the praNidhi-s?

+## FoE assault
+The global, simultaneous assault on FoE by the liberals (euphemism is their hallmark) is remarkable even if unexpected.
+They just have one wall to breach, and are expertly preparing aTTahAsakI and vartaka as the battering ram for that.
+They are employing the same trick used to place piNDaka on the Asandi.

+It is unclear if vijaya-nAma-vyApArin backed by muShkavAn can survive the global force -- key phrase: the pa~nchanetra-s look inward.